 When it comes to shedding weight, many people think that running is the only option.
 While this may be true for some, others may not have the time or money to invest in a gym membership or purchase all the necessary equipment.
 For these people, using a treadmill can be a great way to lose weight and get in shape.

-The National Institutes of Health recommend that women consume 1,200-1,500 calories per day and men consume 1,500-2,000 calories per day in order to maintain their weight.
+The National Institutes of Health recommends that women consume 1,200-1,500 calories per day and men consume 1,500-2,000 calories per day to maintain their weight.
 To lose weight, you’ll need to reduce your calorie intake by 500-1,000 calories per day.

 Once you know how many calories you need to eat each day to lose weight, create a plan that includes three treadmill runs per week at a moderate pace for 30 minutes each.
 Make sure that you vary your routine by adding hills and changing the speed every few minutes.